FSipiano/newbieDictionary/README.md

 #### Double -
 A double is a double-precision, 64-bit floating-point data type.
 It accommodates 15 to 16 digits, with a range of approximately 5.0 × 10−345 to 1.7 × 10308.
+- Double precision value
+- Stores up to 15 significant digits
+- Double is costlier, occupies more space and is more effective when more precision is required.
+For example, currency conversion, financial reports and transactions, scientific calculations etc…

 #### Environment -
 Where you are working within your computer.
 For example, if you are making a webpage, your environment would be a **text editor** or **IDE** and the browser window.